-Stickyworld enables you to present, link and discuss any content relating to your project or topic.
-Share pictures, documents, maps, videos and even 360 virtual tours.
+Prepare, and link any content relating to your project or topic.
+Link pictures, designs, documents, maps, videos and 360 photography, adding info hotspots.

-Smart commenting helps people frame their exact point of view.
-Visual context improves understanding and encourages more meaningful insights and feedback to be shared.
+Invite participants to frame their exact point of view.
+Visual context improves understanding and encourages more meaningful insights and feedback.

 Our solutions work for all kinds of organisations who seek the involvement of people in their work, including local government, developers, housing associations, architects, museums and universities.